geryit/calendar/README.md

-# Frontend task
+# Frontend Assignment

-Your task is to make an app that displays 3-week treatment program.
+Your assignment is to make an app that displays 3-week treatment program.
 Treatment program used as input is described in JSON file and the desired output is presented in a design.

 ## Input Format